-On this tenth anniversary of the invasion of Iraq, both Joe Scarborough and Luke Russert attempted to do a bit of revisionist history this Tuesday morning on MSNBC and Salon's Alex Pareene did a fine job of taking them apart for it.
+On this tenth anniversary of the invasion of Iraq, both Joe Scarborough and Luke Russert attempted to do a bit of revisionist history on MSNBC -- and Salon's Alex Pareene did a fine job taking them apart for it.

 Updated: Morning Joe and Luke Russert leave out some important context.
 Like how much MSNBC pushed for war